Upon Arrival in Berlin

 REGISTRATION WITH THE CITIZEN'S OFFICE

 The registration with the Citizens‘ Office (Bürgeramt) is obligatory for everyone living in Berlin.
-You are advised to carry out the registration on your own.
+You have to carry out the registration on your own.

 How to carry out the registration: